N |

-This is a list of the most useful Croatian verbs.
-Verbs are either listed individually, in verb pairs, and occasionally in triplets.
+This is the first part of my list of the most useful Croatian verbs, containing 86 verbs.
+They are either listed individually, in verb pairs, and occasionally in triplets; this part contains 47 such entries.

 I've listed the 10 most important forms for each verb.
 For a great majority of verbs, all those forms follow regularly from the infinitive (inf) or 3rd pers. present (pres-3).